-In February 2016, the FASB issued Accounting Standards Update No. 2016-02 Leases (Topic 842), an ASU requiring the recognition of lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
-The ASU is effective for reporting periods beginning after December 15, 2018, with early adoption permitted.
-The ASU must be adopted retrospectively.
-We are currently in the process of evaluating the impact of adoption of ASU 2016-02 on our consolidated financial statements.
+In October 2016, the FASB issued Accounting Standards Update No. 2016-16, Income Taxes (Topic 740), Intra-Entity Transfers of Assets other than Inventory (ASU 2016-16), an ASU requiring the recognition of income tax effects of intercompany sales and transfers of assets other than inventory in the period in which the transfer occurs.
+The ASU is effective for reporting periods beginning after December 15, 2017, with early adoption permitted.
+The ASU must be adopted using a modified retrospective approach.
+We do not expect adoption of ASU 2016-16 to have a material impact on its consolidated financial statements.